Citation, DOI, disclosures and article data

 - oculomotor palsies

-General features include enlargement of the pituitary gland, with or without bleeding.
+General features of pituitary apoplexy include enlargement of the pituitary gland, with or without bleeding.
 Macroscopic hemorrhage is common and occurs in about 85%.
 It shows peripheral enhancement around a non-enhancing infarcted center.
 Surrounding edema may be seen in the optic tracts and chiasm.

-Routine CT is insensitive to the diagnosis unless frank intracranial hemorrhage is present.
+Routine CT is insensitive to pituitary apoplexy unless frank intracranial hemorrhage is present.
 The pituitary mass may be evident and may be hyperdense.
 Fluid-debris levels may also be evident.

 MRI typically demonstrates a pituitary region mass.